 The question we rarely seem to ask is, “Is it beautiful?”
 How often do we purchase something simply for the pure aesthetic delight we take in it?
-Are we not inclined to think it a waste of money?
+Are we not inclined to think such an expense a waste of money?

 Created as we are in God’s image, we are drawn to the beautiful, and unless our aesthetic sense has been stifled by a crass utilitarian brain-washing, we pursue the beautiful, not merely in purely artistic pursuits like painting and sculpture, but in everyday ordinary activities, like how we dress, how we speak, how we set the table, how we worship.

 Below are some quotations from various sources that might help us recover a sense of the importance of beauty.